 One of Joe’s final pieces of advice was to be wary of the tactics your team employs as your organization grows and evolves over time.
 Are you operating under old assumptions?
 Are you completing a process out of habit?

-When your team is truly driven to grow, you adopt an understanding that with growth comes change.
+When your team is truly driven to grow, you adopt an understanding that with nonprofit growth comes change.
 Joe knew team members at THF would have to “give away” what they were working on as their needs shifted and that flexibility would be absolutely instrumental.

 The Nonprofit Growth Guide

 Get the latest fundraising tips, trends, and ideas in your inbox.

 The email you subscribed is